yelicoder/ps-spring-data-jpa/README.md

   * Optimistic Locking
     * If version nubmer doesn't match, throws OptimisticLockException
   * Pessimistic Locking
-    * Long term locks teh data for the transaction duration, preventing others from accessing the data until the transaction commits
+    * Long term locks the data for the transaction duration, preventing others from accessing the data until the transaction commits
   * @Lock
   ```
   @Lock(LockModeType.PESSIMISTIC_WRITE)